Olgagr/steam-web-api/README.md

 stat['value'] # integer
 ```

 **Get user achievements for game** (https://developer.valvesoftware.com/wiki/Steam_Web_API#GetPlayerAchievements_.28v0001.29).
-To make it possible to make this API call, you need to have API key for your app and steam identifier of the Steam user.
+To make this API call, you need to have API key for your app and steam identifier of the Steam user.

 ```ruby
 player = SteamWebApi::Player(player_steam_id)